This Sunday, October 25, we will celebrate outdoor Masses at Saint Patrick’s at 10:00 am in English and 11:30 am in Spanish.

 We celebrate Confessions inside our parish center in Spanish on Tuesday at 7:00 pm and English on Wednesday at 7:00 pm.
 Only face-to-face Confession is possible at this time.
 Both priest and penitent remain standing.
 Penitents wait in line outside the parish center, maintaining social distancing.

-Our parish staff has returned to work, but our physical office space remains closed to the public in order to maintain a safe environment.
-You may reach the parish office via phone (978-683-9416) or email (firstname.lastname@example.org).
+Our parish staff is working full-time, but our physical office space remains closed to the public in order to maintain a safe environment.
+You may reach the parish office via phone (978-683-9416) or email (email@example.com).

 While our parish has some savings on expenses during the current public health crisis (for example, utility costs in the church and parish center), most of our expenses are fixed and are due for regular payments.
 We are very grateful to parishioners who continue to offer weekly financial support at Saint Patrick’s at this time.